 At the University of Lethbridge, the Issues in Psychology Series courses are designed to allow students to expand their knowledge of the fundamental principles of several disciplines accrued during lower-level courses.
-This semester, the course Biological Bases of Mental Disorders is intended to build upon your knowledge of abnormal psychology and the research methodology used to investigate the biological and cognitive factors implicated in the pathology of mental disorders.
+This semester, the course Neurodevelopmental Disorders, is intended to build upon your knowledge of atypical behaviour during early development.
+Through various assignments and activities, we will address the biological underpinnings of atypical behaviour in childhood and adolescence.
+In addition, issues will be discussed with particular attention to the research methodology that is used.
 Students should note that this is NOT a lecture-based course.
 The course is not suitable for students who cannot commit to attending every class and to spending a significant amount of time each week outside of class working on course requirements.
+Students should note that the sociology of disabilities, current legal policies, counselling for children, educational practices, clinical diagnoses, and complementary and alternative treatments for childhood disorders are NOT the focus of this course.